lamberski/premiefier/README.md

 ## Database

 Site is using SQLite to store data.
-Schema of the database is located in [schema.sql](schema.sql).
+Schema of the database is located in [_schema.sql_](schema.sql).

 ## Deployment

 Premiefier has deployment mechanism already set up.
 It's using simple yet powerful [Deployer](http://deployer.org/).
-Servers configuration is loaded from external YAML file `deploy.yml` (which is not included to the repository).
+Servers configuration is loaded from external YAML file _deploy.yml_ (which is not included to the repository).
 Learn more about serverList() in [Deployer documentation](http://deployer.org/docs/servers).

 ## License